AtharvaDubey01/Audioread/README.md

 ## Getting Started 🚀
 To run this project locally, simply follow these steps:

-1.Clone the repository:'git clone https://github.com/your-username/audioread.git
+1.Clone the repository: 'git clone https://github.com/your-username/audioread.git'

 2.Navigate to the project directory:'cd audioread'